MT-Nicholas/dataeng-zoomcamp/notes/1_intro.md

 ```
 * Terraform divides information into ***blocks***, which are defined within braces (`{}`), similar to Java or C++.
 However, unlike these languages, statements are not required to end with a semicolon `;` but use linebreaks instead.
 * By convention, arguments with single-line values in the same nesting level have their equal signs (`=`) aligned for easier reading.
+* There are 3 main blocks:
+    1. `terraform`,
+    1. `provider`, and
+    1. `resource`.
-* There are 3 main blocks: `terraform`, `provider` and `resource`.
-There must only be a single `terraform` block but there may be multiple `provider` and `resource` blocks.
+* There must only be a single `terraform` block but there may be multiple `provider` and `resource` blocks.
-* The `terraform` block contains settings:
+1. The `terraform` block contains settings:
     * The `required_providers` sub-block specifies the providers required by the configuration.
 In this example there's only a single provider which we've called `google`.
+In a multi-cloud environment, there will be 2+ providers.
         * A _provider_ is a plugin that Terraform uses to create and manage resources.
         * Each provider needs a `source` in order to install the right plugin.
 By default the Hashicorp repository is used, in a similar way to Docker images.
-            * `hashicorp/google` is short for `registry.terraform.io/hashicorp/google` .
+            * `hashicorp/google` is short-hand for `registry.terraform.io/hashicorp/google` .
         * Optionally, a provider can have an enforced `version`.
-If this is not specified the latest version will be used by default, which could introduce breaking changes in some rare cases.
+If this is not specified, the latest version will be used by default, which could introduce breaking changes in some rare cases.
-    * We'll see other settings to use in this block later.
-* The `provider` block configures a specific provider.
+2. The `provider` block configures a specific provider.
 Since we only have a single provider, there's only a single `provider` block for the `google` provider.
     * The contents of a provider block are provider-specific.
-The contents in this example are meant for GCP but may be different for AWS or Azure.
+The contents in this example are meant for GCP, but may be different for AWS or Azure.
-    * Some of the variables seen in this example, such as `credentials` or `zone`, can be provided by other means which we'll cover later.
+    * Some of the variables seen in this example, such as `credentials` or `zone`, can be provided by other means which we discuss later.
-* The `resource` blocks define the actual components of our infrastructure.
+3. The `resource` blocks define the actual components of our infrastructure.
 In this example we have a single resource.
     * `resource` blocks have 2 strings before the block: the resource ***type*** and the resource ***name***.
-Together the create the _resource ID_ in the shape of `type.name`.
+Together the create the _resource ID_ in the format `type.name`.
     * About resource types:
         * The first prefix of the resource type maps to the name of the provider.
 For example, the resource type `google_compute_network` has the prefix `google` and thus maps to the provider `google`.
         * The resource types are defined in the Terraform documentation and refer to resources that cloud providers offer.
-In our example [`google_compute_network` (Terraform documentation link)](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/compute_network) refers to GCP's [Virtual Private Cloud service](https://cloud.google.com/vpc).
+            > In our example [`google_compute_network`](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/compute_network) refers to GCP's [Virtual Private Cloud service](https://cloud.google.com/vpc).
-    * Resource names are the internal names that we use in **our Terraform configurations** to refer to each resource (and therefore these names have no impact on the actual infrastructure.)
+    * Resource names are the **internal names** that we use in **our Terraform configurations** to refer to each resource (and therefore these names have no impact on the actual infrastructure.)
         * The contents of a resource block are specific to the resource type.
 [Check the Terraform docs](https://registry.terraform.io/browse/providers) to see a list of resource types by provider.
-        * In this example, the `google_compute_network` resource type has a single mandatory argument called `name`, which is the name that the resource will have within GCP's infrastructure.
+        * In this example, the `google_compute_network` resource type has a single mandatory argument called `name`, which is the name that the resource will have within GCP's infrastructure, and which must be unique.
             * Do not confuse the _resource name_ with the _`name`_ argument!!!
-> *Top tip*: assign a global unique name to the `name` argument using `project_name.resource_name`!
+                > Assign a global unique name to the `name` argument using `project_name.resource_name`!

-Besides these 3 blocks, there are additional available blocks:
+In addition to the three `blocks` discussed previously (`terraform`, `provider`, `resource`), we can also define blocks for `variables` (both `global variables` and `local variables`).

+> Variables are used to make your code modular and dynamic.

 * ***Input variables*** block types are useful for customizing aspects of other blocks without altering the other blocks' source code.
 They are often referred to as simply _variables_.
 They are passed at runtime.
     ```java